-\Box other-system-options
+other-system-options

 are optional, additional system options.
 System options that are typically used for servers include options such as: LOGCONFIGLOC, NOTERMINAL, and NOLOGO.
-For complete information about system options, see the SAS Language Reference: Dictionary.
+For complete information about system options, see SAS System Options: Reference.

-□ -objectserverparms "object-server-parameters"
+-objectserverparms "object-server-parameters"

 are IOM-server-specific options that are passed to the server by the OBJECTSERVERPARMS system option.
-For more information, see "OBJECTSERVERPARMS System Option" on page 134.
+For more information, see "OBJECTSERVERPARMS System Option" on page 150.

 Note: For SAS Workspace Servers that run on UNIX, it is sometimes necessary to call the SAS start-up command by using a wrapper script.
-For more information, see Chapter 11, "Managing Workspace Servers and Stored Process Servers," on page 87. \triangle
+For more information, see "Managing Workspace Servers and Stored Process Servers" on page 99.

-The server startup command is obtained as follows:
+The server start-up command is obtained as follows:

-□ When the server is started by a spawner, the startup command is stored in SAS metadata.

-In the SAS metadata, there is one metadata field for the SAS startup command and system options, and another field for the object server parameters.
+- When the server is started by a spawner, the start-up command is stored in SAS metadata. - In the SAS metadata, there is one metadata field for the SAS start-up command and system options, and another field for the object server parameters.
 The object spawner combines these two fields, along with connection information and some spawner internal object server parameters, to create the complete SAS command.
-The object spawner then passes this command to the operating environment.

-□ When the server is started by a script or as a service or daemon, the command that is passed to the operating environment is not determined by SAS metadata.

-However, SAS Workspace Servers, and any OLAP server can connect back to the SAS Metadata Server in order to obtain additional object server parameters and connection information (such as protocol engine and port number).
+The object spawner then passes this command to the operating environment. - When the server is started by a script or as a service or daemon, the command that is passed to the operating environment is not determined by SAS metadata. - However, SAS Workspace Servers, and any OLAP server can connect back to the SAS Metadata Server in order to obtain additional object server parameters and connection information (such as protocol engine and port number).
 (Some object server parameters cannot be obtained from the metadata.
-For more information, see "OBJECTSERVERPARMS System Option" on page 134.)
+For more information, see "OBJECTSERVERPARMS System Option" on page 150.